-I can trace my awareness of the X-Men comics - and by extension, the mutant superhero called Wolverine - to its original source: an advertisement in the back of a comic book.
-The ad featured a "cool" kid - you knew he was cool because he was wearing a denim jacket and sunglasses - holding some X-Men trading cards, I believe.
+I can trace my awareness of the X-Men comics - and by extension, the mutant superhero called Wolverine - to its original source: an advertisement in the back of a comic.
+The ad featured a "cool" kid - you knew he was cool because he was wearing a denim jacket and sunglasses - holding some X-Men trading cards.
 Far more effective than the kid himself was the tagline above him: "It's a good bet the kid's favorite MUTANTS ain't TURTLES."

 Thus, this sunglasses-wearing kid threatened me.
 The ad tapped the core of my adolescent insecurity - dear God, was I worshipping the wrong mutants?
 While I would say advertisements have never worked particularly well on me (the only thing ads have ever done for me is made me aware of when things I might want, such as new action figures or films, will be available), this one, I have to admit, succeeded in spectacular fashion.

 Not only did I end up buying those X-Men trading cards -

 I also bought piles of comics and, of course, action figures.

 The first official line of X-Men figures was created by a fledgling toy company called ToyBiz in 1991.
 ToyBiz had scored a coup in 1989 when they got the rights to make action figures for the first Batman movie.
 These figures were soon followed by a slew of other DC heroes; but, by the time Batman Returns came around in 1992, ToyBiz had lost the license to toy giant Kenner (soon to become Hasbro).